IFFHS World's Best Top Goal Scorer: Statistics

+The World's Best Top Goal Scorer of the First Decade (2001–2010)

+The final list includes the 32 players who scored 200 or more goals in top-tier national leagues, national cups, continental and international competitions with both club and national teams in the period of time from 1 January 2001 to 31 December 2010.

 The World's Best Top Goal Scorer of the Second Decade (2011–2020)

 The final list includes the 41 players who scored 200 or more goals in top-tier national leagues, national cups, continental and international competitions with both club and national teams in the period of time from 1 January 2011 to 31 December 2020.

 The results were posted on the IFFHS' official website on 4 January 2021.

+The World's Best Top Goal Scorer of the Third Decade (2021–2030)

+The provisional results were posted on the IFFHS' official website on 7 January 2025.